softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 $ bin/console sfs:user:promote user@example.com
 ```

+## 7.¡Done! {#enter-admin-area}

 Now you can go to admin area and login with the user you just created:

+For the admin area, any URL starting with `/admin` should redirect you there.

+You can try with the pages list in the CMS:

+`/admin/cms/pages/`

 ![symfonic-create-page.png](.files/symfonic-create-page.png){.img-fluid}